rjohnston6/nxos_python_scripts/README.md

 - Output to a formatted table on the terminal for quick point in time analysis
 - Optionally, export to a csv file the returned results.

+## Requirements
+The scripts created are tested using python version 3.11.4 and are not validated against previous versions.
+To avoid issues ensure python version meets the minumum version of 3.11.4 and python libraries/modules match the versions listed in the ```requirments.txt``` file.

+Please adhere to the practice of using Python virtual environments to avoid inadvertently upgrading versions of python and associated libraries used by your systems operating system.
 ## Usage

 To use the included scripts start by cloning the repo to your local development machine.